Antarctica Adventure

 Fortunately, we "non-explorer types" have todays technologies that enable us experience remote lands such as Antarctica, previously only visited by the likes of Amundsen and Scott.
 For Jan and me, the choice to see Antarctica in comfort and enjoy a safe adventure was a perfect one.
 The only downside was the packing requirement everything from tux and formals to snowpack boots in our suitcases!

-Click here for details to plan your own trip to Antarctica.
+Click here for details to plan your own trip to

 Gordon Grover